'WHOLESOME'! It isn't exactly a genre, setting, or stereotype. It is a feeling that one gets while watching a specific anime.

 12

-Tamako Market is a 12-episode TV anime that started back in 2013.
+Tamako Market is a charming 12-episode TV anime that premiered in 2013, bringing together delightful storytelling and a vibrant setting.

 ComedyFantasySlice of Life